algorithmica-org/algorithmica/content/english/hpc/memory/cpu-cache.md

 }
 ```

-The performance is almost on par with linear iteration:

-IMAGE HERE
+The latency here remains constant at 3ns regardless (or whatever is the latency of pointers / bit fields implementation).

 Hardware prefetching is usually powerful enough for most cases.
 You can iterate over multiple arrays, sometimes with small strides, or load just small amounts.
-It is as intelligent — and as detrimental to performance — as branch prediction.
+It is as intelligent and detrimental to performance as branch prediction.

 ### Software Prefetching

-Sometimes the CPU can't figure it out by itself.
-In this case, we need to point it explicitly.
+Sometimes the hardware can't figure out what to prefetch next by itself, and in this case, we need to point it explicitly.

 The easiest thing is to just use any byte in the cache line as an operand, but CPUs have an explicit instruction to just "lift" a cache line without doing anything with it.
 As far as I know, this instruction is not a part of the C/C++ standard or any other language, but is widely available in compilers.